kaimitai/vtitus/README.md

 Copy/Paste and Focus work as usual, and it might sometimes be a good idea to copy enemies from an original game level, paste it in your level - and then tweak the parameters.

+Click on the "Enemy #"-button to see a description of the enemy's behavior.
+Cycling between original sprites used for the enemy number will also give a clue.

 The increments and decrements go by 1, 10 if shift is held, 100 if ctrl is held, and 1000 if ctrl AND shift are held.

 Some enemies are associated with a horizontal midpoint, which is given in absolute x-coordinates. (and shows as two adjacent rectangles) When moving the enemy on the grid these properties will not be changed automatically - so in this case use the increment/decrement buttons.